pulumi/docs/content/tutorials/esc-managed-chatapp/index.md

 layout: single

 # A succinct description of the tutorial.
 It appears on the Tutorials home and collection pages.
-description: Use Pulumi ESC CLI and SDK to manage secrets for a basic ChatGPT clone.
+description: Use Pulumi ESC CLI and ESC SDK to manage secrets for a basic OpenAI-based ChatGPT clone.

 # A similar description used for search results and social-media previews.
-meta_desc: Use Pulumi ESC CLI manage secrets for a basic OpenAI-based ChatGPT clone.
+meta_desc: Use Pulumi ESC CLI and ESC SDK to manage secrets for a basic OpenAI-based ChatGPT clone.

 # An image for the tutorial.
 It appears on tutorial page and in social-media previews.
 meta_image: meta.png